 For more information or to come along to a group session, please email me at email@example.com

 You can also phone me on 07943 068 033.

-At the moment, Tuesday’s group are writing stories for children.
+At the moment, Tuesday’s group are writing short stories.

 The subjects we look at change every few weeks depending on members’ interests and writing needs.